meghna1710/My-Digital-Garden/src/site/notes/digial garden/Homepage.md

 Hello, I'm Meghna Mishra.
 Welcome to my Digital Garden.
 I have recently come across the whole concept of building a digital knowledge garden and here's [[digial garden/Why I am creating a digital garden\|Why I am creating a digital garden]] for myself.

 I am not quite sure if I can provide a navigational path just yet since these are just going to be personal thoughts and feelings about the various incidents that I come across in my mundane life.
-It can be as random as [[digial garden/Lessons I learned from travelling to college by bus for 3+ years\|Lessons I learned from travelling to college by bus for 3+ years]] or as specific as [[Why Dune (2021) hits the right spot between sci-fi and satire\|Why Dune (2021) hits the right spot between sci-fi and satire]].
+It can be as random as [[digial garden/Lessons I learned from travelling to college by bus for 3+ years\|Lessons I learned from travelling to college by bus for 3+ years]] or as specific as [[digial garden/Why Dune (2021) hits the right spot between sci-fi and satire\|Why Dune (2021) hits the right spot between sci-fi and satire]].

 To be honest I stumbled upon [Andy Mastuchak's About These Notes](https://notes.andymatuschak.org/About_these_notes) page and I was hooked.
 The way everything was linked and connected made me wonder if I can create something like that myself.
 As everything we see, do, think gets linked and contextualized in our heads.